cloudburst/libheap/docs/InstallGuide.md

 #### PEDA Conflict

 If you are using PEDA (a gdb frontend), its buffering seems to conflict with heap printing so it is recommended to [disable it](https://gist.github.com/cloudburst/f5b6ec91b1e2fdad9ebb4b77bb13fece).

+# Configuration

+Edit `libheap.cfg` included in `site-packages/libheap` to set your desired glibc version.
+I have not added glibc version detection yet.

+# Learning Resources

+I'd recommend installing shellphish's [how2heap](https://github.com/shellphish/how2heap) alongside this tool for learning ptmalloc internals.